almereyda/awesome-starred/README.md

 ## Rust

+- [HugoToJSON](https://github.com/arranf/HugoToJSON) - A Rust utility to produce a JSON representation of the contents of a Hugo static site
 - [cardboard](https://github.com/machisuji/cardboard) - A decentralized, kanban-style collaboration tool which lets you organize tasks into customizable cards based on plain, versioned text files.
 - [kanban-app](https://github.com/huytd/kanban-app) - Kanban board built with Rust and Elm
 - [genet](https://github.com/genet-app/genet) - Graphical network analyzer powered by web technologies